Egyptian Revolutionary Command Council: Conflict and change

 Naguib began to clash with other RCC members over how the Revolution's goals should be implemented.
 He wanted to phase out the political influence of the military and return the country to civilian rule, believing that the role of the military was not to rule the country, but rather to protect those in power.
 Following the brief experiment with civilian rule, the Free Officers declared Egypt a republic on 18 June 1953.
 With land reform fully under way, Naguib announced the official abolition of the Egyptian and Sudanese monarchy and proclaimed himself President of the Republic of Egypt.
 After the establishment of the republic, Naguib and Nasser began to come into conflict with each other.
-These troubles culminated in Naguib's resignation from his posts as both President and Prime Minister.
-The Revolutionary Command Council then proclaimed Nasser as Prime Minister; however, they selected no President at that time.
+These troubles culminated in Naguib's resignation from his posts as both president and prime minister.
+The Revolutionary Command Council then proclaimed Nasser as prime minister; however, they selected no president at that time.
 Next, the Revolutionary Command Council placed Naguib under house arrest, hoping to prevent any chance that he would return to power.

 The Revolutionary Command Council had overstepped its popular support in dealing with Naguib, and large numbers of citizens joined protests demanding that he be reinstated.
-As a result of these demonstrations, a sizable group within the Revolutionary Command Council demanded that Nasser allow Neguib to return to the Presidency and then hold free elections to select a new President and Prime Minister.
-Nasser was forced to agree and Naguib reassumed the Presidency.
-Several days later, Nasser was forced to resign as Prime Minister in favor of Naguib, effectively destroying all progress that Nasser had made towards leadership.
+As a result of these demonstrations, a sizable group within the Revolutionary Command Council demanded that Nasser allow Naguib to return to the presidency and then hold free elections to select a new president and prime minister.
+Nasser was forced to agree and Naguib reassumed the presidency.
+Several days later, Nasser was forced to resign as prime minister in favor of Naguib, effectively destroying all progress that Nasser had made towards leadership.

 End of the council

-Nasser did use his brief time as Prime Minister to "purge... pro-Naguib elements in the army", and over the duration of the RCC he gradually forced Naguib from power.
-Finally, in October 1954, Nasser formally removed Naguib from power and established himself as the effective leader of Egypt.
+Nasser did use his brief time as Prime Minister to "purge... pro-Naguib elements in the army", and over the duration of the RCC he gradually consolidated power.
+Finally, in October 1954, Nasser formally removed Naguib as President and established himself as the effective leader of Egypt.
 Nasser remained in power over Egypt for the next fifteen years with no major domestic challenges to his power.
 When Nasser seized power in Egypt, he decided to abolish the council.
 Thus, on 24 July 1956, the Council dissolved itself and announced the end of the Egyptian revolution.
+The council was replaced by the Supreme Council of the Armed Forces.